 - To provide consultancy services when undertaking a major fundraising appeal.

-When the University shares personal data as detailed above we ensure that security is maintained, using tools such as encryption and secure file transfer protocols.
+When DARO shares personal data as detailed above we ensure that security is maintained, using tools such as encryption and secure file transfer protocols.

 Personal data is NEVER sold on to third parties.